Pirates Pitch Competition for High School Students

 Do you dream of starting a business?
 Perhaps you already have!
-Seton Hall University offers high school students a contest to teach the basics of entrepreneurship and idea generation.
-It's a fun way to put your entrepreneurial know-how to the test and win cash prizes and scholarships.
-Pirate's Pitch will be next held in 2018.
-Applications will be accepted starting September 1, 2018.
+Seton Hall University offers high school students an annual contest to teach the basics of entrepreneurship and idea generation.
+It's a fun way for high school students to put their entrepreneurial know-how to the test and win cash prizes and Seton Hall University scholarships.

 Submit an original business idea that, in 350 words or less, describes an innovative product or service that you would like create.
 Or, you can tell us about a business you've already launched!
 Be sure to answer the following questions:

 - What problem does your product or service solve?